Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 Find PRs that might have introduced this regression

-Claude doesn't just generate commands: it understands the purpose of each PR, analyzes the diff, reviews change history, summarizes previous conversations, and applies suggested changes directly.
+Claude not only generates commands: it understands the purpose of each PR, analyzes the diff, reviews change history, summarizes previous conversations, and applies suggested changes directly.

-The result is a continuous, frictionless flow: active branch, clear message, well-described PR, assigned reviewers, and applied changes, all from the terminal.
-No copy and paste, no context switching.
+The result is a continuous and frictionless flow: active branch, clear message, well-described PR, assigned reviewers, and changes applied, all from the terminal.
+No copy-paste, no context switching.

-Claude removes operational noise so you can focus on the real impact of your decisions and not on Git's API.
+Claude eliminates operational noise so you can focus on the real impact of your decisions and not on the Git API.

 E8SGx1D5tMmGxN4roC258VzEiDAqBkxhsgAQcnzo.gif

 Claude Code allows continuing a previous session using the --resume flag or the /resume command.
-This functionality is not trivial: it's designed so each conversation is contextualized by directory.
+This functionality is not trivial: it is designed so that each conversation is contextualized by directory.

 1. Isolation by project